zolomatok/ZMDocItemInspector/README.md

 # ZMDocItemInspector

+## Important!
+This was developed for **Xcode 6**.
+No idea if it's still working or not.
+It's mostly just here for posterity and as a code sample for plugin development.
+It does **not** use the modern Xcode extension API.

 ## What is this?
 This Xcode plugin converts the Quick Help inspector into an always visible Document Items inspector.
 Makes it easier to find our way around the code.